WoBo MBRs & Workstreams

 What are the unique business contributions or human contributions of each person individually?
 Set aside a few minutes before you leave the office to think about each person for a full ninety seconds to bring that contribution into focus.
 Now, enjoy the sensation of appreciation and affection that you get from this simple exercise.
 Repeat it for each member of your group; notice how your stress level drops and your happiness level increases as you progress.
 When you’ve covered everyone, you’ll be renewed and relaxed.

 Need a little more success and progress Monday through Friday to experience even more gratitude?
-Check out Workboard, a free app for managers and their teams to share goals, align their efforts, execute on priorities, eliminate status meetings and provide better feedback.
+Check out WorkBoard, a business velocity app for managers and their teams to share goals, align their efforts, execute on priorities, eliminate status meetings and provide better feedback.
 More achievement, more gratitude.